vxfemboy/g1r/README.md

 - `%ping`: Send this command to G.1.R and he'll respond back with "pong" and the time it took.
 Because why not?
 - `%kill`: Do you hate your bot companion and want to end his miserable existence?
 Just type this command and he'll self-destruct, leaving you alone with your conscience (and your loneliness).
 - `%invade 5 #channel SCREAM`: Do you want to summon the Invaders to a specific channel?
 This command will do just that, plus a chance to let out your deepest screams of despair.
 5 being the number of invaders to join!
-- `%%scream #channel SCREAM`: In case the invaders weren't enough to scare off your enemies, use this command to make them hear your battle cry across the IRC lands.
+- `%%scream #channel "SCREAM"`: In case the invaders weren't enough to scare off your enemies, use this command to make them hear your battle cry across the IRC lands.
 - `%%join #channel`: More bots, more fun!
 Tell G.1.R to join the party in a specific channel and watch the madness unfold.
 - `%%leave #channel`: Tired of all the chaos?
 Use this command to make the bots leave the channel and leave you in peace (or in silence, at least).

-Pro tip: When you use the `%invade #channel` command, G.1.R will set up that channel to be the commander channel, so you can control all the bots from one place and only that place.
+Pro tip: When you use the `%invade 5 #channel` command, G.1.R will set up that channel to be the commander channel, so you can control all the bots from one place and only that place.
 Talk about efficient invasion tactics!

 ## TODO